Navprayas-A-group-of-Innovative-thought/Navprayas-Backend/README.md

 * Then commit your changes.
 * `git commit -m "your message"`
 * Your commit should answer what this commit will do.
 Answer should be This commit will "your message".
 * Now push your branch work to Navprayas backend repo.
+Note you are in issue#1 branch.
 * `git push origin issue#1`
 *  Now it is time to push your work to navprayas backend but note you have to push changes to devlopment branch, process is also known as creating a pull request.
 * Open you github and select branch issue#1